Setting up managed federation

 These two options are specific to non-managed federation, in which supergraph schema composition is performed via the Rover CLI (supergraphSdl), or in the gateway itself (serviceList).

-Remove the supergraphSdl or serviceList from your ApolloGateway constructor entirely:
+Remove the supergraphSdl or serviceList argument from your ApolloGateway constructor entirely:

 Uplink is the Apollo-hosted endpoint that your gateway polls to fetch its latest supergraph schema.
 Beginning in @apollo/gateway v0.34, the gateway polls the correct Uplink URL by default.